Cerrado Gold Issued Preliminary License for Its Monte Do Carmo Project, Brazil

 - First in three stage licence process to bring the MDC project into production

-TORONTO, May 29, 2023 - Cerrado Gold Inc. [TSX.V:CERT][OTCQX:CRDOF] ("Cerrado" or the "Company") is pleased to announce that its Monte Do Carmo gold project has received the Preliminary License ("LP") from the Instituto Natureza do Tocantins ("NATURATINS") the state environmental regulatory authority, which has authority to grant state permits.
+TORONTO, May 30, 2023 - Cerrado Gold Inc. (TSXV:CERT)(OTCQX:CRDOF) ("Cerrado" or the "Company") is pleased to announce that its Monte Do Carmo gold project has received the Preliminary License ("LP") from the Instituto Natureza do Tocantins ("NATURATINS") the state environmental regulatory authority, which has authority to grant state permits.

 The mine permitting process in Tocantins has three stages, the LP, the installation license ("LI"), and finally the license to operate ("LO").
 The granting of the LP is an important milestone in the licensing process as it outlines all the basic parameters of the project to be accepted by all parties, including the local community and relevant regulatory bodies.
 The subsequent installation license allows for the commencement of construction activities for the project.
 The Company expects to receive the LI within the next 3 to 4 months.
 The final licence, the LO, is granted upon completion of construction and at commencement of operations.